cdclaxton/learning/Python/DataScience/stats/statistical_tests/readme.md

 ### Test 44: One sample Poisson test

 - Is the rate parameter of a Poisson distributed sample significantly different from a hypothesised value?

+### Test 45: Pairwise comparison of proportions test

+- Do the pairwise observed frequencies of 2+ dichotomous samples differ from each other?

+### Test 46: Two sample Poisson test

+- Null hypothesis: ratio of means of two Poisson distributions is equal to 1.

+### Test 47: Multiple sample proportions test

+- Each observation results in a success or failure
+- Is the difference between the observed number of successes from two or more samples significantly different from zero?

+## Trend

+### Test 48: Chi-Squared test for linear trend